romanwixinger/profiles-rest-api/documentation/CompletedTestPOST.md

      }],
          "state": "First question answered",
          "duration": "12.00",
-         "comment": "This questions are easy!"
+         "comment": "This questions are easy!",
+         "test": 8
      }
     ```

     Here 'answers' is not required, may be an empty list but must not be blank.
-This will be a useful feature when HTTP PATCH is released.
+This will be a useful feature when HTTP
+    PATCH is released.
 The answers have to be given in the form specified in the POST method of Answer.
-Both fields 'state' and 'duration'
+The fields
-    are required and may not be blank.
+    'state', 'duration' and 'test' are required and may not be blank.
 The field 'comment' is optional but may not be blank.

 * **Success Response:**